getsentry/sentry/docs/queue/index.rst

 Running a Worker
 ----------------

 Workers can be run by using the Sentry CLI.
-Specifically, you call out to celeryd, which the worker manager process of the Celery library.
+Specifically, you call out to celery, which is the worker manager process of the Celery library.

 ::

-    sentry celeryd -B
+    sentry celery worker -B

+.. note:: You will need to run both celery workers and celerybeat.

 Enable the Queue
 ----------------